Azure/Industrial-IoT/README.md

     docker run --add-host mydevbox:192.168.178.23  microsoft/iot-edge-opc-publisher <applicationname> [<iothubconnectionstring>] [options]

 ### Assigning a hostname
-Publisher uses the hostname of the machine is running on for certificate and endpoint generation. docker chooses a random hostname if there is none set by the `-h` option.
+OPC Publisher uses the hostname of the machine is running on for certificate and endpoint generation. docker chooses a random hostname if there is none set by the `-h` option.
 Here an example to set the internal hostname of the container to `publisher`:

     docker run -h publisher microsoft/iot-edge-opc-publisher <applicationname> [<iothubconnectionstring>] [options]